Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 There are different strategies with which the worker nodes can be upgraded:

-• In the first strategy, all worker nodes are taken down simultaneously, upgraded then brought back up.
-During this type of upgrade, the PODs are down and users cannot access the application.
-After the upgrade, the nodes are brought back up so new PODs can be scheduled and the application starts running.
+• In the first strategy, all worker nodes are taken down simultaneously, upgraded, and then brought back up.
+During this type of upgrade, the Pods are down, and users cannot access the application.
+After the upgrade, the nodes are brought back up so new Pods can be scheduled, and the application starts running.

 • The second strategy involves upgrading the worker nodes one at a time.
 In this case, when one node is being upgraded, its workload is shifted to the remaining nodes in the cluster.
 When it comes back up, workloads from the next node are moved into the upgraded node, allowing the next node to get an upgrade.
 This process is repeated until all nodes in the cluster have been upgraded.

 • The third strategy involves introducing newer worker nodes running a new version of software into the cluster.
-As a new node joins the cluster, it is assigned workloads from an existing node.
+As a new node joins the cluster, workloads are assigned from an existing node.
 The old node then exits the cluster.
 This process is repeated until all cluster nodes have been replaced by new ones.
-This approach is particularly effective when the cluster is hosted on a managed cloud platform which makes it easy to provision new instances and decommission existing ones.
+This approach is particularly effective when the cluster is hosted on a managed cloud platform, which makes it easy to provision new instances and decommission existing ones.

 In a kubeadm cluster, the Master node upgrade can be planned by first upgrading kubeadm using the command: